 It is important to note that the zoning by-law only includes shared parking reductions for mixed use development on the same lot.
 However, variances have been approved by the Committee of Adjustment to recognize that the shared parking concept can be applied between separate lots or properties.
-Examples include shared parking for Blocks 1 through 5 (see Figure 1) of the Square One Shopping Centre.
+Examples include shared parking for Blocks 1 through 5 (see Figure 1) of the Square One Shopping Centre in order to accommodate the introduction of public streets that separated various land parcels.
 There is also an agreement between the Square One Owners and Sheridan College to supply parking for the College on the Coliseum Cinema site (i.e. Blocks 9 -12).
 Another example is the three office buildings at 33, 55 and 77 City Centre Drive that share parking among the three lots which was formally recognized by the Committee of Adjustment.